My Honest Squarespace vs WordPress Comparison: Choose Your Platform Now

 • Advanced web analytics

-With WordPress, you are going to need the ecommerce plugin WooCommerce in order to sell your work.
+With WordPress, I needed to download the ecommerce plugin WooCommerce in order to sell online.
 WooCommerce is a full ecommerce platform, used by international brands like ChiaPet and Nutribullet.

 The Winner